 Unlike interrupted batch conversion processes such as fermentation, Virent’s fuel and chemicals production is continuous.
 A few hours after we begin the BioForming® process, the desired products are generated on the back end.
-The required volumes of fuel or chemicals we are producing are created non-stop, which means improved efficiency and a shorter time-to-market.
+The required volumes of fuel or chemicals we are producing are created non-stop, which means improved process efficiency.

-Because catalysts are not living, they are very reliable to work with.
 Catalysts are commonly used in refineries and petrochemical facilities today, so robustness and scalability of catalytic conversion has already been proven.
-Because catalysts are dependable, we are able to meet production volumes quickly and reliably.

 Compared to microbes and bacteria, a catalyst is not limited to a specific feedstock molecule.
 This functionality is what allows Virent’s process to be feedstock flexible – a wide variety of plant sugars can be put through Virent’s BioForming process at once, and a catalyst can convert them all in the same production cycle.